kharf/navecd-website/docs/documentation/features/helm.md

-Declcd has first class support for Helm.
+Navecd has first class support for Helm.
 It can install and upgrade Charts.
 Drift detection is enabled by default and implemented by patching Helm with Server-Side Apply (SSA).

 ## Install Helm Chart